 The fluctuating nature of renewable energy from solar and wind will also increase the need for flexibility in the energy system.
 The increasing fluctuations in the supply of and demand for electricity will be partly offset by the import and export of electricity, and by shifts in the demand for electricity ('demand response').
 There are certinaly also industry opportunities, for example through the use of conversion techniques such as Power-to-Gas, Power-to-Heat or Power-to-Ammonia.
 Energy storage will also meet part of the flexibility demand; this can be electricity storage (before or after the meter), heat storage and integrated conversion and storage of fuel and raw materials.

-Power storage in sustainable redox-flow systems to absorb peaks in the electricity grid, storage directly linked to solar cells and batteries with an unparalleled energy density are developments that showcase the broad electrochemical and materials scientific knowledge and expertise of ECN part of TNO.
+Power storage in sustainable redox-flow systems to absorb peaks in the electricity grid, storage directly linked to solar cells and batteries with an unparalleled energy density are developments that showcase the broad electrochemical and materials scientific knowledge and expertise of TNO.